subthaumic/TDAworkshop/index.md

 ## Corona Regulations

 Please note the following rules of conduct for on-site participation:
+*
   - Please wear a mask when moving around; the mask can be removed when seated.
   - There will be a seating plan
-  - On-site participants will need to provide personal data for contact tracking
+  - On-site participants will need to provide personal data for contact tracking at the beginning of the course
   - Since we will need to regularly ventilate the room, you might want to bring a sweater.

 You can find the official documents here: